Stmanega/DesignPatterns/README.md

 # DesignPatterns
-List of design patterns by Stephan Rabeniaina
+#List of design patterns by Stephan Rabeniaina

+#We will use this for our sharing project